SIDN/ietf-wg-rpp-charter/rpp-charter.md

 These specifications will specifically target a REST architecture high on the Richardson Maturity Model using HTTPS and JSON.

-In addition to use cases and scenarios for domain name registration, this working group will consider features and extension mechanisms useful for other types of Internet registration areas (e.g. IP addresses and autonomous system numbers).
+In addition to use cases, scenarios, and extension mechanisms for domain name registration, this working group will consider features and extension mechanisms useful for other types of Internet registration areas (e.g. IP addresses and autonomous system numbers).